EriX24/PurgatoryMod/README.md

 **Changelog**

  - 1.0.1: Patched dimensional warps
+ - 1.0.2: Patched my own bug D: (Self revival)

 **Bugs**

- - Dimensional warps: when you die or get revived in the nether or end (end is only bugged for revival), you will revive in the overworld [PATCHED IN 1.0.1]
+ - Dimensional warps - when you die or get revived in the nether or end (end is only bugged for revival), you will revive in the overworld [1.0.0 - PATCHED 1.0.1]
+ - Self revival - when you right-click your own placed head in spectator to revive yourself [1.0.1 - PATCHED 1.0.2]